nehma158/env_mlops/README.md

 1. Introduction to MLOps:

-2. Versioning:
-* Data versioning
+2. Data versioning with DVC
-* DVC

-3. Experiment tracking:
+3. Experiment tracking with MLFlow
-* MLFlow

-4. Testing
-* Pytest + Pytest fixtures
+4. Testing / Pytest fixtures